merkle-open/terrific-micro-extensions/php-spriter/README.md

     $spriterConf = array(
         "srcDirectory" => BASE . "project/resources/sprite/icon-sprite",       // folder that contains the source pictures for the sprite
-        "cssDirectory" => BASE . "assets/css",                                 // folder where you want the sprite image file to be saved (folder has to be writable by your webserver)
         "spriteDirectory" => BASE . "assets/img/sprite",                       // folder where you want the sprite CSS to be saved (folder has to be writable, too)

-        "spriteFilepath" => "assets/img/sprite",                               // path to the sprite image for CSS rule "spriteFilename" => "icon-sprite",                                     // name of the generated CSS and PNG file
+        "spriteFilepath" => "assets/img/sprite",                               // path to the sprite image for CSS rule "spriteFilename" => "icon-sprite",                                     // name of the generated CSS and PNG file.

-        "retina" => array(2, 1),                                               // defines the desired retina dimensions, you want
+        "retina" => array(2, 1),                                               // defines the desired retina dimensions, you want.
-        "retinaDelimiter" => "@",                                              // delimiter inside the sprite image filename "cssFileExtension" => "css",                                           // CSS file extension "namespace" => "icon-",                                                // namespace for your icon CSS classes "ignoreHover" => false,                                                // set to true if you don't need hover icons "hoverSuffix" => "-hover"                                              // the name suffix for hovered icons.
+        "retinaDelimiter" => "@",                                              // delimiter inside the sprite image filename.
+        "namespace" => "icon-",                                                // namespace for your icon CSS classes

+        "ignoreHover" => false,                                                // set to true if you don't need hover icons "hoverSuffix" => "-hover",                                             // set to any suffix you want.

+        "targets" => array(
+            // you can define multiple targets that will all reference the same png sprite array(
+                "cssDirectory" =>  BASE . "assets/css",                        // folder where you want the sprite CSS to be saved (folder has to be writable, too)
+                "cssFilename" => "icon-sprite.less",                           // your CSS/Less/Sass target file
+                //"globalTemplate" => "...",                                   // global template, which contains general CSS styles for all icons (remove line for default)
+                //"eachTemplate" => "...",                                     // template for each CSS icon class (remove line for default)
+                //"eachHoverTemplate" => "...",                                // template for each CSS icon hover class (remove line for default)
+                //"ratioTemplate" => "..."                                     // template for each retina media query (remove line for default)
+            )
+        )
     );

 ... and start